'Star Trek:' History & effect on space technology

 A few astronauts have appeared on "Star Trek" over the years, according to fan site Memory Alpha.
 Mae Jemison, the first African-American woman to fly in space, was on the 1993 sixth season episode of TNG's "Second Chances."
 She was visited on the set by Nichelle Nichols.
 While in space during STS-47, Jemison reportedly began shifts with Mission Control by quoting Uhura's famous line: "Hailing frequencies are open."
 Astronauts Mike Fincke and Terry Virts appeared on the series finale of "Enterprise" in 2005.
 They portrayed 22nd-century engineers who performed maintenance in the Enterprise's engine room.

-While no "Star Trek" regular actor has flown in space (yet), several of them have recorded supportive messages for NASA, such as Nichols and Wil Wheaton (TNG's Wesley Crusher).
-Nichols not only did a video message, but also flew on NASA's SOFIA (Stratospheric Observatory for Infrared Astronomy) aircraft in 2015.
+Several Star Trek actors have recorded supportive messages for NASA, such as Nichols and Wil Wheaton (TNG's Wesley Crusher).
+Nichols not only recorded a video message, but also flew on NASA's SOFIA (Stratospheric Observatory for Infrared Astronomy) aircraft in 2015.

-"Star Trek" actors have also bantered with real astronauts on Twitter, most notably early in Canadian astronaut Chris Hadfield's International Space Station mission in 2012-13 when he spoke with Shatner, Nimoy, Wheaton and George Takei.
+"Star Trek" actors have also bantered with real astronauts on Twitter, most notably early in Canadian astronaut Chris Hadfield's International Space Station mission in 2012-13 when he spoke with Shatner, Nimoy, Wheaton, and George Takei.
 (Shatner asked: "Are you tweeting from space?" to which Hadfield replied, "Yes, Standard Orbit, Captain.
 And we're detecting signs of life from the surface.")

-Several early "Star Trek" technologies have also made their way into our everyday lives.
+Several early "Star Trek" technologies have made their way into our everyday lives.
 "Communicators" are now cell phones, which connect to each other via satellite.
 Tricorders, which were used to gather medical information, are now available as MRIs — some of which are being developed for space.
 (In 2017, a medical "tricorder" received $2.6 million in prize money from the X Prize Foundation.)
 Crewmembers can also be seen using tablet computers on TNG, many years before they became available commercially.

 However, human teleportation still eludes us, as does faster-than-light warp drive.
 In 2015, NASA downplayed several media reports that a "faster-than-light" propulsion system they were developing was on the verge of a breakthrough.
 "NASA is not working on 'warp drive' technology," officials said, adding that the research was "a small effort that has not yet shown any tangible results."
 Teleportation, meanwhile, has only been achieved on the quantum scale across a few miles.